Baryon Asymmetry from the Generalized Uncertainty Principle: Gravitational Baryon asymmetry

 where $\rho_0$ and $p_0$ are the equilibrium energy density and pressure, respectively.
 One substitutes the expressions from Eq.(\ref{perturb}) in the GUP-modified Friedmann equations, namely Eqs.(\ref{cmfe1}) and (\ref{cmfe2}), to obtain the GUP-induced variations as

 and

 where $w$ is defined through the equation of state $p_0=w\rho_0$.
-To obtain the variations in Eqs.(\ref{drho}) and (\ref{dp}), the GUP-modified Friedmann Eqs.(\ref{cmfe1}) and (\ref{cmfe2}) were expanded in a Taylor series up to the fourth order in $H$, to obtain all terms up to quadratic order in the GUP parameters.
+To obtain the variations in Eqs.(\ref{drho}) and (\ref{dp}), the GUP-modified Friedmann Eqs.(\ref{cmfe1}) and (\ref{cmfe2}) were expanded in a Taylor series up to the fourth order in $\alpha^*$ and second order in $\beta^*$, to obtain all terms up to quadratic order in the GUP parameters.
+Note here that the variations in Eqs. (\ref{drho}) and (\ref{dp}) are valid for any epoch with $-1\leq w\leq1/3$.
+For the purpose of this work, $w$ is taken to be constant, since all the relevant physics happens in the radiation-dominated era with $w=1/3$.

 As seen from the following, GUP corrections break thermal equilibrium and modify $\dot{R}$, making it non-vanishing.
 To obtain the GUP-corrected derivative of the Ricci scalar $\dot{R}$, the trace of the Einstein equation is computed as